scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 # LibLSLCC Integration

-This distribution of OpenSim integrates the LibLSLCC Compiler and moves OpenSim over to using .NET Framework 4.5 instead of 4.0
+This distribution of OpenSim integrates the LibLSLCC Compiler.

 See: